garykl/dotwarrior/README.md

 ... dotwarrior can be called

-    $> taskwarrior export | dotwarrior -o out
+    $> taskwarrior export | dotwarrior out
-    $> taskwarrior export project:Presentation | dotwarrior -o presi
+    $> taskwarrior export project:Presentation | dotwarrior presi
-    $> taskwarrior export +work | dotwarrior -o constr
+    $> taskwarrior export +work | dotwarrior constr

-The `-o` option is used to provide a filename.
-The suffix `.svg` is appended by the script.
+An argument without a dash is interpeted as filename, which means, we just created three files out.svg, presi.svg and constr.svg.
+More possible output formats will follow.

-Note, that taskwarrior must be invoked with the export option, the output data in the JSON format, which is the piped into dotwarrior.
+Note, that taskwarrior must be invoked with the export option, the output data in JSON format, is piped into dotwarrior.
 As a consequence, the full power of taskwarrior is conserved as it is.

-dotwarrior transforms the JSON data into a usable format for the dot program, while using many customizable parameters for influencing dot's behavior.

-The image file type is SVG (which will be expanded to all possible output formats of graphviz).

 ## configuration